verivital/behaverify/tutorial_examples/README.md

 ```
 (loop, LOOP_VAR, DOMAIN such_that DOMAIN_CONDITION, code)
 ```
 - LOOP_VAR -> name of the loop variable (this must not be a variable declared in the variables section).
 This variable will only be available inside the loop.
-The loop variable will go through each value in the DOMAIN that satisifies the DOMAIN_CONDITION
+The loop variable will go through each value in the DOMAIN that satisfies the DOMAIN_CONDITION
 - DOMAIN -> this can be either [min_val, max_val] or {val1, val2, ...}.
-Each of min_val, max_val, val1, val2, ... is meta_code (see below).
-The meta_code for min_val and max_val must resolve to integers, and min_val must be less than or equal to max_val.
+Each of min_val, max_val, val1, val2, ... is meta\_code (see below).
+The meta\_code for min_val and max_val must resolve to integers, and min_val must be less than or equal to max_val.
 Each of val1, val2, ... must be of the same type.
 You may optionally use reverse DOMAIN to reverse the order (e.g. reverse [1, 10] will result in the evaluation order being 10, 9, 8, ..., 1 instead of 1, 2, 3, ...
 10.
-- DOMAIN_CONDITION -> meta_code condition that must resolve to a boolean.
+- DOMAIN_CONDITION -> meta\_code condition that must resolve to a boolean.
 Can utilize the loop variable.
 If for a given value of loop variable the condition is true, that value is used.
 If the condition is false, the value is not used (e.g., [0, 10] such_that (eq, (mod, loop_var, 2), 0) will result in only even numbers being used).
 - code -> this is code.
 ### Loop EXAMPLES
 ```